Health Studies

 Breadth Requirements: Social and Behavioural Sciences

-HLTB16H3 - Introduction to Public Health
+HLTB16H3 - Public Health

 This course will present a brief history about the origins and development of the public health system and its role in health prevention.
 Using a case study approach, the course will focus on core functions, public health practices, and the relationship of public health with the overall health system.